The Ankeny Brief

-Ankeny is one of the fastest-growing cities in Iowa, and there's more to do here than most people realize — plus the entire Des Moines metro is a short drive away.
+Ankeny is one of the fastest-growing cities in Iowa, and there's more to do here than most people realize, plus the entire Des Moines metro is a short drive away.
 Here's the complete local guide: get outside, grab a beer on a patio, take the kids somewhere, wait out the rain, or pile in the car for a day trip.
 Bookmark it.

-The marquee outing is the High Trestle Trail — its half-mile, 13-story bridge over the Des Moines River valley is one of the largest trail bridges in the world, and it glows blue at dusk.
+The marquee outing is the High Trestle Trail - its half-mile, 13-story bridge over the Des Moines River valley is one of the largest trail bridges in the world, and it glows blue at dusk.
 The Ankeny trailhead is on the north side of town.
-From there the trail network links all the way to the 89-mile Raccoon River Valley Trail, a 120-mile continuous paved loop.
+From there the trail network links all the way to the 89-mile Raccoon River Valley Trail - together, a 120-mile continuous paved loop.
 Ten minutes northwest, Saylorville Lake has two swim beaches, fishing, and 11 campgrounds; just north, Big Creek State Park has the largest beach in Iowa's state-park system, and Jester Park keeps a beloved bison & elk herd.
 Full rundown on our Ankeny outdoors guide.

 More on where Ankeny eats and drinks in our restaurant guide.